11 min read

 This report compiles the most recent data to show how inflation reshaped the restaurant sector between 2020 and 2025.

-Restaurant Employment and Labor Costs
+Impact of Inflation on Employment and Labor Costs

 Labor has been one of the hardest-hit operational costs during the inflation period.

-Since April 2021, labor expenses have increased by approximately 10% per month.
+Since April 2021, labor expenses have increased by approximately 10% per month

 This is driven by a combination of rising minimum wages, growing worker expectations and a competitive labor market.

-Small and mid-sized restaurants in particular have struggled to keep up.
+Small and mid-sized restaurants, in particular, have struggled to keep up.
 Many have adopted digital tools — like AI-powered scheduling, QR code menus and kiosk ordering — to reduce reliance on labor.

 Operators are also adjusting business hours and reducing shifts to better match demand patterns.

-Operating Costs and Supply Pressures
+How Inflation Is Driving Up Operating Costs and Supply Expenses

 From rent and utilities to packaging and processing fees, non-food-related costs have also surged.

-Rent for some operators has increased 15% since 2019.
+Rent for some operators has increased by 15% since 2019.
 Utility expenses, particularly electricity and gas, have seen significant upticks, with electricity costs up 10.2% and transportation services up 13.9% year-over-year.

 Paper goods and other disposable supplies have quadrupled in price since the pandemic began, adding to the strain on margins.